Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health

-The Smooth Fox Terrier is a very healthy little breed that can live up to 15 years on average.
+The Smooth Fox Terrier is a very healthy little dog that can live up to 15 years.
 They have a few health issues to mention, most of which are minor.
-These include progressive retinal atrophy, atopic dermatitis, abnormal detention, and myasthenia gravis.
+They include progressive retinal atrophy, atopic dermatitis, abnormal detention, and myasthenia gravis.

 8. Schnauzer